loganihrishi/Healthcare-Management-System/README.md

 **Why is this project of interest to you?**

-- As someone who has always been interested in creating tools to assist those in the healthcare industry, I am particularly drawn to this project.
-My goal is to develop an application that can make the job of doctors, specifically my father, more manageable.
-In the fast-paced world of medicine, doctors often have to deal with a huge amount of information, patient data, and paperwork.
+- As an individual with a passion for developing tools to aid healthcare professionals, I am intrigued by a project that can simplify the work of doctors, including my father.
+In the hectic realm of medicine, doctors are frequently confronted with copious amounts of data, patient information, and administrative tasks.

 - This can make their job stressful and time-consuming, leading to burnout and decreased patient care.
 By developing a tool that can assist doctors and make their job more manageable, I hope to have a positive impact on the